twostraws/whats-new-in-swift-5-3/README.md

 * `self` is no longer required in many places
 * Type-Based Program Entry Points
 * `where` clauses on contextually generic declarations
-* New collection methods on noncontiguous elements
+* Enum cases as protocol witnesses
 * Refined `didSet` Semantics
 * A new `Float16` type
 * Swift Package Manager gains binary dependencies, resources, and more